-In addition, subject to the requirements under the SRMR, the SRB may impose a prohibition under which it would be prohibited to distribute more than the 'maximum distributable amount related to the minimum requirement for own funds and eligible liabilities' ("M-MDA").
-The SRB may set restrictions for banks that do not comply with the CBR considered in addition to MREL, which under the new Banking Package is added on top of the MREL requirements expressed in TREA ("Total Risk Exposure Assets"), preventing them from distributing more than the M-MDA via various actions (including dividend payments on CET1, variable remuneration and payments on AT1 instruments).
-On 19 March 2020, the European Commission adopted a Temporary Framework to enable Member States to further support the economy in the COVID-19 outbreak.
-The European Commission announced in May 2022 that the State aid COVID-19 Temporary Framework would not be extended beyond the expiry date of 30 June 2022, with some exceptions.
-In particular, solvency support measures may still be put in place until 31 December 2023, as already provided for under the existing rules.
-In addition, the Temporary Framework already provides for a flexible transition, under clear safeguards, notably for the conversion and restructuring options of debt instruments, such as loans and guarantees, into other forms of aid, such as direct grants, until 30 June 2023.
+In addition, subject to the requirements under the SRM Regulation, the SRB may impose a prohibition under which it would be prohibited to distribute more than the 'maximum distributable amount related to the minimum requirement for own funds and eligible liabilities' ("M-MDA").
+The SRB may set restrictions for banks that do not comply with the CBR considered in addition to MREL, which under the new Banking Package is added on top of the MREL requirements expressed in TREA, preventing them from distributing more than the M-MDA via various actions (including dividend payments on CET1, variable remuneration and payments on AT1 instruments).